-Fister has an ERA of 1.20 at Comerica Park since joining the Tigers at last season's trade deadline. ...
+Fister has a 1.20 ERA at Comerica Park since joining the Tigers at last season's trade deadline. ...
 Despite their 1-10 interleague record this season, the Rockies still have the NL's best record against the AL since 2006, going 57-47.
 In the same span, the Tigers are 77-42, second in baseball to only the Red Sox. ...
 Detroit extended its franchise record to 133 games without being shut out. ...
 Tigers C Alex Avila, on the disabled list with a hamstring injury, is expected to begin a rehab assignment with Triple-A Toledo on Monday.